twolfson/twolfson.com/articles/linkify-markdown-headers.md

   "summary": "Add links to your Markdown headers"
 }

 In GitHub, Markdown headers are automatically linked.
-To acheieve the same affect with the [marked][] node module, you need to override part of the lexer.
+To achieve the same effect with the [marked][] node module, you need to override part of the lexer.

 [marked]: https://github.com/chjj/marked